 id property

-A rule object either SHALL or MAY contain a property named id whose value is a string containing a stable, opaque identifier for the rule.
+A rule object SHALL contain a property named id whose value is a string containing a stable, opaque identifier for the rule.

-If id does not equal the property name for this rule object in the run.resources.rules object (§3.37.3), then id SHALL be present.
-See §3.37.3 for an explanation of this corner case and for an example.
-Otherwise, id MAY be present.

 EXAMPLE: "CA2101"

 NOTE: Rule identifiers must be stable for two reasons:

 So build automation scripts can refer to specific checks, for example, to disable them, without the risk of a script breaking if a rule id changes.